 The paleo diet, sometimes referred to as the caveman diet, is a meal plan based around foods our hunter-gatherer ancestors supposedly ate, including mainly whole foods coming from plants and animals.

-Here, we'll break down the diet's guidelines, whether it's effective for weight loss and what else you need to know before you start filling your plate like the Flintstones.
+Here, we'll break down the eating plan's guidelines, how to follow a paleo diet, whether it's effective for weight loss and what else you need to know before you start filling your plate like the Flintstones.

 - Nuts and seeds

 - Fresh lean meat and poultry, preferably grass-fed